RDF19 Speaker Details

 The NHS R&D Forum are delighted to announce the following speakers for RDF19, The 2019 Annual NHS R&D Forum.
 RDF19 will be held at the Hilton Metropole in Brighton from the 12th-14th May 2019.
 The Annual NHS R&D Forum is one of the largest gatherings of R&D Directors, Managers, Administrators and related functions in the UK.
 RDF18 saw over 600 people attend the 2 day conference with 60 speakers, over 60 posters and more than 20 exhibitors.

-With a background of 40 years’ experience in clinical nursing, education, research, leadership and health service development Philip Darbyshire is as passionately keen on creating great nursing and health services for clients, patients and families as he was at the start of his career.
-Philip moved from Scotland to Adelaide in 1996 to take up Australia’s first ‘Joint Chair’ Research Professor of Nursing position at a Women’s & Children’s Hospital, in a unique 3-way partnership with UniSA and Flinders Universities.
+With a background of 45 years’ experience in clinical nursing, education, research, leadership and health service development Philip Darbyshire is as passionately keen on creating great nursing and health services for clients, patients and families as he was at the start of his career.
+Philip moved from Scotland to Adelaide in 1996 to take up Australia’s first ‘Joint Chair’ Research Professor of Nursing position at a Women’s & Children’s Hospital, in a unique 3-way partnership with University of South Australia and Flinders Universities.

 The Australian College of Health Service Management called Philip: “the ‘go-to’ person for hospitals and health care organizations who want research and evidence-based practice demystified and moved out of the ‘too-hard basket’ and into the hearts and minds of clinicians who will use it make a real difference”.